dmbarbour/wikilon/docs/AboutAO.md

 The name 'Awelon Object' was initially applied to a Forth-like language suitable for direct keyboard input by humans.
 Even then AO was a very thin linker and macro layer above Awelon Bytecode with the same dictionary concept (albeit, without support for structured definitions).
 However, the current form of AO is a better fit for the historical connotations of 'object code'.

 There is still a valuable role for an efficient Forth-like language, e.g. for input into a console or command line.
 I'm still dreaming up a good name for this, but do see the [command line](CommandLine.md) documentation.

+## Quotas and Termination

+We want compilation efforts to terminate.
+When we apply our `[v→[a→b]]` function to value `v`, we ideally want an `[a→b]` result.
+But it is possible that our compiler is non-terminating.
+To guarantee termination regardless, one option is to introduce a *quota* - e.g. a number of operators to compute (or blocks to apply, etc.).
+If quotas are introduced to a dictionary, our definitions could include annotations to indicate roughly how much work will be required to compile a definition.

+One difficulty with quotas is portability.
+It can be difficult to ensure all implementations behave the same way with respect to quotas.
+This is due to partial evaluation, simplification, how quotas are counted and recorded, etc..
+However, portability is probably not a major issue, and quotas can always be tuned upwards to be conservative across implementations.

 Old Content
 ============